carolinefve/braccio/README.md

 | Movement from one point to another | ✓ |
 | Safe release | ✓ |

-   - Echo → Digital Pin 4
-3. Attach the sensor to the robot's base for optimal object detection
-4. Connect Arduino to your computer via USB

 ## 🔧 Key Learnings